-Cartman’s phone rings and I hear a feminine voice of an international reporter who I don’t know that well.
+Cartman’s phone rings and I hear the voice of an international reporter, attractive female type, who I don’t know that well.

-“Boss, she wants to know if Obama is coming to talk to Karzai” said Cartman.
+“Boss, she wants to know if Obama is coming to talk to Karzai” asked Cartman.

 “Tell her it is a gross breach of etiquette for her to talk to an Afghan male who is not a member of her immediate family.”

 “She said your blog sucks and to shut up because she’s not asking you”.

 The question sure put what I was seeing in context.
 The local cops don’t come out at night and cut roads unless something big is up.

 It turns out the Commander in Chief was on the ground for a secret visit that obviously wasn’t too secret and one has to wonder if we might want to think of re-branding the Secret Service because they can’t keep a damn thing secret anymore.

 The president was on the ground in Bagram Air Base pumping up the troops but (according to NPR) not spiking the ball on the one-year anniversary of his “gutsy” call to send a crew of hardened sailors into Pakistan to whack OBL.
 Recently that gutsy call has been in the news…something about Mitt wouldn’t have made it and I guess there is a MSM video of the VP making an ass out of himself describing how the difficult decision was made.
 Mitt batted the sleazy allegations leveled at him out of the park and then the real story behind the decision to whack OBL came out and it looks to me like our POTUS came as close to voting present as is possible with a presidential finding.

 Next thing you know we have a not so secret, secret visit where the Prez pumps up the troops and then last night sneaks into Kabul to ink a really, really, great deal with President Karzai.
 But none of this had anything to do with the anniversary of killing OBL because the president said so himself .